SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/royal-mail-sign-off.md

 ---
-title: Royal Mail sign-off via OBA Access Code API
+title: Royal Mail OBA account validation and sign-off
 excerpt: >-
   Sign-off is a process used by the carrier that all necessary steps have been completed before using it for creating the shipments.